fchastanet/bash-compiler/README.md

 ```

 - Template points to the first template that has been rendered
-- Name if the name of the first template that has been rendered
+- Name is the name of the first template that has been rendered
 - RootData are the data that have been sent at the start of the rendering
 - Data are the data sent to the sub template (possibly a part of RootData or the
   whole RootData)